QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/marinehydrokinetic.rst

     :scale: 40%
     :alt: A MHK turbine designed in QBlade.

-    A MHK turbine designed in QBlade.
+    A marine hydrokinetic turbine designed in QBlade.

-QBlade also provides the capability to model Marine Hydrokinetic (MHK) Turbines, incorporating factors such as buoyancy, added mass, and inertia forces.
-Properly and consistently modeling these effects requires following a specific set of steps.
-This section presents an overview of these steps:
+QBlade also provides the capability to model Marine Hydrokinetic (MHK) Turbines that are operating in water instead of air.
+When changing from air to water factors such as buoyancy, added mass, and inertia forces become increasingly important.
+Properly and consistently modeling these effects requires following a specific set of steps which are presented in the sections below.

 Simulation Settings for MHK Turbines